chintan1529/-Diabetic-Retinopathy-Detection/README.md

-📌 Diabetic Retinopathy Detection using PCA & Logistic Regression
+Diabetic Retinopathy Detection using PCA & Logistic Regression

 📝 Project Overview

-This project is a Diabetic Retinopathy Detection System that classifies retinal images as "Healthy" or "Diabetic Retinopathy" using Principal Component Analysis (PCA) for dimensionality reduction and Logistic Regression for classification.
+This project presents an AI-based system to classify retinal fundus images as either Healthy or Diabetic Retinopathy.
+It uses Principal Component Analysis (PCA) for dimensionality reduction and a custom Logistic Regression model for classification.

 Dataset: Rami/Diabetic_Retinopathy_Preprocessed_Dataset_256x256

-Model: Logistic Regression trained on PCA-reduced features
+Model: Logistic Regression trained on PCA-reduced image features

-Interface: Built with Gradio for an interactive UI Frameworks Used: NumPy, Matplotlib, Seaborn, scikit-learn, Gradio 🚀 Features
+Interface: Built with Gradio for an interactive web UI

+Libraries: NumPy, Matplotlib, Seaborn, Scikit-learn, Gradio

+🚀 Key Features

-✅ Load and preprocess retinal images
+📁 Load and preprocess retinal fundus images

-✅ Convert images to grayscale & resize to (128x128)
+🧠 Convert images to grayscale and resize to 128x128

-✅ Apply PCA (50 components) for feature reduction
+📉 Apply PCA (50 components) for feature extraction and dimensionality reduction

-✅ Train a Logistic Regression model with L2 regularization ✅ Deploy an interactive web app using Gradio
+🔢 Train a Logistic Regression model with L2 regularization

-✅ Predict Diabetic Retinopathy vs. Healthy with real-time image upload
+🌐 Launch an interactive web app using Gradio

+⚡ Real-time prediction: Upload → Classify → Get result

+✅ Labels: "Healthy" or "Diabetic Retinopathy"

-🎯 How to Use?
+🎯 How to Use
+Clone the repo and install dependencies:

+pip install -r requirements.txt
+Run the app:

+python app.py
-Upload a retinal image (JPG/PNG).
+Upload a retinal image (JPG/PNG)

-Click Submit to classify the image.
+Click Submit to classify

-Get the result: "Healthy" or "Diabetic Retinopathy" (Optional) Improve the model using your own dataset!
+View your result: ✅ Healthy or ⚠️ Diabetic Retinopathy

-🖼️ Sample Results
+🖼️ Sample Predictions

 Input Image	Prediction
-	✅ Healthy
+Retina_001.jpg	✅ Healthy
-	⚠️ Diabetic Retinopathy
+Retina_045.jpg	⚠️ Diabetic Retinopathy
 📊 Model Performance

 Metric	Score
 Accuracy	85%
 Loss	0.25
 PCA Components	50
 📖 Dataset Details
-Source: Hugging Face - Rami/Diabetic_Retinopathy_Preprocessed_Dataset_256x256
+Source: Hugging Face

-Total Samples: 2000
+Total Samples: 2,000 images

+Labels:

+0: Healthy

+1: Diabetic Retinopathy

-Labels: "Healthy" (0) and "Diabetic Retinopathy" (1) Image Size: 256x256 pixels (resized to 128x128)
+Original Image Size: 256x256

+Resized To: 128x128 (for PCA)

 🔧 Future Improvements

-✔ Add Deep Learning (CNN-based) classification
+🤖 Add Deep Learning models (e.g., CNN-based classifiers)

-✔ Use a larger dataset for better accuracy
+📈 Train on larger and more diverse datasets

-✔ Deploy on Hugging Face Spaces or Streamlit
+☁️ Deploy to Hugging Face Spaces or Streamlit Cloud

+🔍 Add Grad-CAM or other visual explainability tools

-📝 License
+📜 License

-This project is licensed under the MIT License.
+Licensed under the MIT License.

 📩 Contact & Contributions

-💡 Want to contribute?
-Feel free to submit Pull Requests!
+💡 Contributions are welcome!
+Feel free to open an issue or submit a pull request.
-For any queries, reach out at: your.email@example.com
+📬 For any queries or collaboration, reach out at: chintanchhajed@gmail.com

-⭐ If you found this project helpful, give it a star on GitHub! ⭐
+⭐ If you found this project helpful, give it a star on GitHub!